jundalisay/spblist/content/en/research/descartes/man/section-01/chapter-01.md

 ---
-title:
+title: The Machine of the Human Body
 heading: Chapter 1
 weight: 2
-description: "Rene Descartes starts to doubt all of his beliefs"
+description: "The body is a machine of earth which God forms on purpose to make it as similar to us as possible.
+He gives its outside the color and shape of all our members, but he also puts on its inside the color and shape of our bodies."
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes